 sudo apt-get install geany

-For long, the users of Notepad++ on Windows have desired to use the same in the form of an Ubuntu text editor or some other Linux distro.
-However, the software isn’t available on the open source platform.
-Notepadqq is a worthy open source altnerative that’s available on Linux.
-It’s worth noting that both projects don’t share any code, however, Notepadqq is surely inspired by Notepad++.
+The users of Notepad++ on Windows have desired to use the same in the form of an Ubuntu text editor or other Linux distro.
+However, the software isn’t available on the open-source platform.
+Notepadqq is a worthy open-source alternative that’s available on Linux.
+It’s worth noting that both projects don’t share any code; however, Notepadqq is surely inspired by Notepad++.

-How to install Notepadqqq using Snap?
+How to install Notepadqq?

-sudo snap install --classic notepadqq
+sudo apt install notepadqq